vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 }
 ```

-### VRM includes nest too deep in Json
+### Deeply Nested JSON in VRM
- - Json parser is able to limit parse depth of nest by implementation . [rfc8259 sec-9](https://www.rfc-editor.org/rfc/rfc8259.html#section-9)
+- Json parser is able to set a limit on the parsing depth by an implementation.
+See [rfc8259 sec-9](https://www.rfc-editor.org/rfc/rfc8259.html#section-9) for more details.
-  And, generally VRM files are not over 20 of nest depth.
-But, Somebody can make VRM file includes too deep nested Json.
-Therefore, you should decide how to handle it.*[[ref issue]](https://github.com/vrm-c/UniVRM/issues/318) If you don't do it, it cause stack overflow etc...
+Generally most of the VRM files' nesting depth do not exceed 20.
+However, it is possible to make a VRM file with a deeply nested JSON structure, which may cause stack overflow, etc.
+Therefore, we will leave it to users to decide how to handle it. *[[ref issue]](https://github.com/vrm-c/UniVRM/issues/318)

 ## Known Implementations